stewarthannahj/rapidFFR/README.md

 2_preprocessing </br>
 spectralNZfloor_rapid_run <- bootstrapping needs a hell of a lot of time! </br>
 Options are hardcoded in to run spectralNZfloor_rapid_chunk_matInput.m </br>
+Phaselocked - for noise - splits data into either chunks (e.g. 0 - 1500, 1500 - 3000 etc.) or 'iterations' (e.g. 0 - 1500, 0 - 3000).
+In that chunk/iteration it puts in specified number of epochs into data at random points.
+Works out components (F0, H2 etc.).
+Spits out into csv.
+Bootstraps specified number of repeats (1000 atm).
+Next stage (3_analysis) then deals with all of the data per participant by averaging the values across the repeats. </br>
 *need participants in individual folders to run* </br>
 Exp1 standard: 7 hours per person for 1 chunk, 35 hours per person for 5 chunks and 40-50 hours per person for iterations </br>
 Exp1 rapid: 40-50 hours per person for iterations </br>